 - Doing it just because they want to be nice

 This list also gives me an excuse to link to a great article by Marcel Schwantes from Inc magazine: 10 Magic Phrases You Need to Say Often to Increase Trust.

-Any other ways you’ve helped build someone’s self-esteem?
-Please feel free to contribute below.
+What are some of the ways you’ve helped build someone’s self-esteem?
+Please comment below.